 Two-Year MBA Enrollment Checklist

-Welcome, Two-Year MBA Class of 2024!
-There are several items you must complete before you begin your program:
+Welcome, Two-Year MBA Class of 2027!
+There are several items you must complete before you begin your program.
+Some of them are noted as things that require a NetID.
+Your NetID will be sent to you by the University in late Spring:

 Log into your MBA application to accept your offer, submit your enrollment deposit, and initiate the process for getting us your official documents.